A Volunteer Management System for SaveCantonese

 After our initial research, we concluded that we needed to provide three key functions.

-Strong filtering/sorting options to help managers find who or what they want quickly
+Strong filtering/sorting options to help managers find who or what they want quickly.

-The system should automatically flag users as inactive, updated, other status options
+The system should automatically flag users as inactive, updated, other status options.

 Initial Designs